Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems

-In this section, we report on numerical experiments with the proposed Shape-Changing SR1 (\SCSR1) algorithm implemented in \MATLAB{} to solve limited-memory SR1 trust-region subproblems.
-The \SCSR1{} algorithm was tested on randomly-generated problems of size $n=10^3$ to $n=10^7$, organized as five experiments when there is no closed-form solution to the shape-changing trust-region subproblem and one experiment designed to test the \SCSR1{} method in the so-called ``hard case''.
+The \SCSR{} algorithm was tested on randomly-generated problems of size $n=10^3$ to $n=10^7$, organized as five experiments when there is no closed-form solution to the shape-changing trust-region subproblem and one experiment designed to test the \SCSR{} method in the so-called ``hard case''.
 These six cases only occur using the $(\mathbf{P},2)$-norm trust region.
 (In the case of the $(\mathbf{P},\infty)$ norm, $\mathbf{v}_\parallel^*$ has the closed-form solution given by (\ref{eq:vpar_inf}).)
 The six experiments are outlined as follows:

 \begin{enumerate}

 \item[(E1)] {$\mathbf{B}$ is positive definite with $\| \mathbf{v}_\parallel(0) \|_2 \ge \delta$}. \item[(E2)] {$\mathbf{B}$ is positive semidefinite and singular with $[\mathbf{g}_{\parallel}]_i \ne 0 $ for some $ 1 \le i \le r $.} \item[(E3)] {$\mathbf{B}$ is positive semidefinite and singular with $[\mathbf{g}_{\parallel}]_i = 0 $ for $ 1 \le i \le r $ and $\| \Lambda^{\dagger} \mathbf{g}_{\parallel} \|_2 > \delta $.} \item[(E4)] {$\mathbf{B}$ is indefinite and $[\mathbf{g}_{\parallel}]_i = 0 $ for $ 1 \le i \le r $ with $ \| ( \Lambda -\lambda_1\mathbf{I} )^{\dagger}\mathbf{g}_{\parallel} \|_2 > \delta $.} \item[(E5)] {$\mathbf{B}$ is indefinite and $ [ \mathbf{g}_{\parallel} ]_i \ne 0$ for some $ 1 \le i \le r $ .} \item [(E6)] {$\mathbf{B}$ is indefinite and $[\mathbf{g}_{\parallel}]_i = 0 $ for $ 1 \le i \le r $ with $\| \mathbf{v}_{\parallel} ( -\lambda_1 )\|_2 \le \delta $ (the ``hard case'').} \end{enumerate}